Saint Sebastian has been called history’s first gay icon and the patron saint of homosexuals. His feast day is today (Jan. 20).

 Starting in the Renaissance, Sebastian has been painted many times as a near-naked youth writing in a mixture of pleasure and pain.
 The homoeroticism is obvious.

-Other blogs have already compiled the St. Sebastian masterpieces from art history, so I will simply post one example and refer readers to the best online collection of Sebastian art that I have found:
+Other blogs have already compiled the St. Sebastian masterpieces from art history, so the Jesus in Love Blog simply posts one example and refers readers to the best of many online collections of Sebastian art:

 Saint Sebastian: The Homoerotic Patron of Gay Men (Artwork I Love Blog)

 The historical Sebastian actually survived the arrow attack and was nursed back to health by Saint Irene of Rome, only to be “martyred twice” when the emperor executed him later.

 Saint Sebastian is a favorite subject of contemporary gay artist Tony De Carlo, whose work is at the top of this post.
 He began his ongoing Sebastian series in the 1980s in response to the AIDS crisis.
 It has grown to more than 40 pictures.